Diocese of Laval: History

+Bishop of Mayenne

 In March 1791 the electors of the Department of Mayenne met to elect a constitutional bishop.
 These electors did not need to be active members of the Roman Catholic Church, nor even Christians.
 The election, therefore, was blasphemous and schismatic.
 The office of bishop was first offered to Abbé de Vauponts, the Vicar General of the (former) diocese of Dol.
 After some hesitation, he refused, and won a commendation from Pope Pius VI.
 On 20 March, the electors then turned to Father Noel-Gabriel-Luce Villar, a native of Toulouse and teacher of rhetoric at the Collège de Toulouse, and then principal of the Collège de la Flèche.
 He was consecrated in Paris by the Constitutional Bishop Jean-Baptiste Gobel on 22 May 1791.
 Gobel had been consecrated titular Bishop of Lydda in 1772, and therefore the consecration of Villar was valid, though uncanonical and schismatic.
 The new bishop returned to Laval, and was installed in the church of la Trinité, which served as a cathedral for the Constitutionals.
 Only twenty-two ecclesiastics signed the record.
 Villar participated in the Legislative Assembly, and voted King Louis XVI guilty, though not requiring the death penalty.
 In 1794, when Reason replaced Religion in France, he abandoned his ecclesiastical activities and no longer said Mass.
 He did not resign his bishopric, however, until 3 October 1798, under pressure from his Metropolitan, Bishop Le Coz.
 He died on 26 August 1826.

 In October 1798 Bishop Le Coz was able to authorize an election, by the priests of Mayenne, to provide a successor to Bishop Villar.
 They chose Charles François Dorlodot (or D'Orlodot), the curé of the church of S. Vénérand in Laval, and Bishop Le Coz confirmed the election on 6 February 1799.
 Dorlodot was consecrated at Laval by Le Coz and the constitutional bishops of Saint-Brieuc and Vannes on 7 April 1799.
 He took part in the provincial council held by Le Coz in Rennes, and then in the national council held in Paris in 1800.

+Restoration of papal control

 On November 29, 1801, by the bull Qui Christi Domini, Pope Pius VII suppressed all of the Roman Catholic dioceses in France, and reinstituted them under papal authority.
 The Constitutional Diocese of Mayenne (Laval) was ignored by the Vatican, which had played no part in its existence.
 In 1802 the French government suppressed the diocese of Mayenne (Laval), and Dordolot was named a Canon of Mans.
 He continued to reside in Laval, however, and found employment as librarian of the École Central until 1810, when he followed his patron Le Coz to Besançon.
 He died in Besançon on 3 January 1816.